 Since 2010, national attainment standards in science have been measured using a statutory externally marked science test in a sample of schools.
 Between 2010 and 2012, this was an annual test.
-From 2014, there was a new science sampling test that takes place every two years.
-Results from the 2014 test were published in January 2016.
-The 2018 science sampling test was in June 2018 and the results are yet to be published.
+From 2014,

 The majority of the published KS2 figures are based on either test results or teacher assessments rather than a combination of the two.
 The exception is the progress measures where the key stage 2 teacher assessments are used for those pupils working below the standard of the test.